icelimetea/CompressChat/README.md

 # CompressChat

 ### This mod is very experimental.
-### Also, trusting random players with not sending something malicious in chat is not very bright idea, as well as passing random stuff through the decompression library.
+### Also, trusting random players with not sending something malicious in chat is not a very bright idea, as well as passing random stuff through the decompression library.
 ### If you really want to use it, the requirements are below.

 Mod that passes your messages through the compression algorithm, so you could write a message longer than 256 symbols in length.